Compare Continuous Delivery and Continuous Deployment

 Features of Continuous Deployment

-• Infrastructure as Code (IaC): To achieve reliable and reproducible deployments, Continuous Deployment often utilizes Infrastructure as Code, where infrastructure configurations are defined and managed through code.
+• Infrastructure as Code (IaC): Infrastructure configurations are defined and managed through code for reliable and reproducible deployments.

 Benefits of Continuous Deployment